Myth Busting: Guidance Confirms Digital ID Verification for Account Opening is Legal in Canada

 - Step 3: Document Analysis

-The document is analyzed to determine whether it is authentic and government-issued.
+The document is analyzed in real-time to determine whether it is authentic and government-issued.
 Many data points can be analyzed, such as the rounding of the corners, the image coloring, font size and type, as well as security features such as holograms and barcodes.
 These data points are collated to determine an authenticity score.
 Depending on this score, the document is either deemed fraudulent or authentic.

-How Facial Comparison Works
+FAQs: How Does Facial Comparison Work?

 - Step 1: Face Detection